busterbenson/book-of-loops/hexagrams/hexagram 111111.md

 other_titles: The Creative, The Symbol of Heaven, The Creative Principle, Force, The Key, Creativity, The Originating, Creative Power, Primal Power, Yang, The Life Force, Kundalini

-trigrams: The heavens in motion.
+trigrams: The heavens are in motion.

 interpretation: The heavens represent the source and life energy of all things.
 Clouds form and rain pours down giving life to everything in nature.